Mouwrice/thesis-typst/measurement_results.typ

     align: (left, right, right, right),
     table.header[Device (fps)][`LITE`][`FULL`][`HEAVY`],
     [CPU Intel Core i7-10750H], [25], [20], [7],
-    [GPU Intel(R) UHD Graphics 630], [19], [17], [11],
+    [GPU Intel UHD Graphics 630], [19], [17], [11],
     [CPU AMD Ryzen 5 5600X], [40], [30], [10],
     [GPU NVIDIA RTX 2060], [45], [42], [40],
   )
 ] <framerate-table>

 The table shows that the `LITE` model can be run in real-time on all devices.
 The `FULL` model can also be run in real-time on most devices, but the `HEAVY` model is too computationally expensive to run in real-time on most devices.
 The `HEAVY` model can only be run in real-time on the NVIDIA RTX 2060 GPU.
 It is no surprise that the GPU is the most performant of the four devices.
+However, despite being able to run the `HEAVY` model at a constant 40 fps, the GPU's performance on the smaller models is surprisingly not a lot higher.
+We can conclude that the GPU has a lot of power but lacks the speed of a CPU
+#footnote[A CPU typically has a higher clock speed than a GPU, allowing to perform many more consecutive operations per second.
+A GPU is mainly designed to perform many operations simultaneously.
-However, despite being able to run the `HEAVY` model at a constant 40 fps, its performance on the smaller models is surprisingly not a lot higher.
-We can conclude that the GPU has a lot of power but lacks the clock speed of a CPU, hence the good results for the `HEAVY` model and the not much improved results for the smaller models.
-This difference between power and clock speed also becomes apparent when comparing the Intel Core i7-10750H and the AMD Ryzen 5 5600X.
-The AMD Ryzen 5 5600X has a higher clock speed and is able to run the `FULL` model at 30 fps, while the Intel Core i7-10750H can only run the `FULL` model at 20 fps.
+], hence the good results for the `HEAVY` model and the not much improved results for the smaller models.
+This difference between power and speed also becomes apparent when comparing the Intel Core i7-10750H and the AMD Ryzen 5 5600X.
+The AMD Ryzen 5 5600X has a higher clock speed and can run the `FULL` model at 30 fps, while the Intel Core i7-10750H can only run the `FULL` model at 20 fps.
 The `HEAVY` model is too computationally expensive for both devices.
-On the `LITE` model however they are on par with the GPU's.
+On the `LITE` model, however, they are on par with the GPU's.
 The Intel Core i7-10750H can run the `LITE` model at 25 fps, while the AMD Ryzen 5 5600X can run the `LITE` model at 40 fps.
-The Intel(R) UHD Graphics 630 and the NVIDIA GeForce 2060 GPU can run the `LITE` model at 19 and 45 fps respectively.
+The Intel UHD Graphics 630 and the NVIDIA GeForce 2060 GPU can run the `LITE` model at 19 and 45 fps respectively.

+The conclusion is that the `FULL` model is the best model to use for real-time applications.
+It provides a good balance between accuracy and frame rate.
+The `HEAVY` model is too computationally expensive to run in real-time on most devices, while the `LITE` model is somewhat unstable to rely on.
+The `FULL` model can be run in real-time on most (modern) devices, providing a good balance between accuracy and frame rate.
+If the device is not powerful enough to run the `FULL` model in real-time, the `LITE` model can be used as a fallback.

 === Jitter

 One aspect that leads to a less stable signal is jitter.
 Jitter is the sudden, unintended variation in the position of a tracked marker.
 In the recordings, we see that this jitter mostly occurs when the tracked body part is either fast-moving or occluded in any way.
 This is mostly present when crossing arms in our recordings.
 As shown in @jitter-example-right-wrist, the jitter is clearly visible around the 20-second mark.
 This jitter is not present in all recordings but is a factor that can lead to a less stable signal.
 Jitter occurs less frequently in the larger models, which partly explains the increased signal stability using these models.
+When developing an application that relies on the stability of the signal, it is important to acknowledge that jitter can occur and that it can lead to a less stable signal.

 #figure(
   caption: [A case of jitter in the `maurice_drum_fast` measurement around the 20 seconds mark.
 Model: `LITE`, Marker type: `Landmark`, Marker: `Right Wrist`.],